jvalen01/2DGames/Arkanoid/README.md

 - Hit every bar to progress to next level.
 - You win if you complete all levels.
 - You lose if the ball hit the ground more than 3 times (lives).
-- Have to implement collision logic with bars, paddle and walls.
+- Have to implement collision logic with bricks, paddle and walls.

 ### Description of game controls:
 - Use keyboard right and left arrow to move the paddle.